-Mistletoe was supposed to protect the family from evil while holly was considered to be a symbol of eternal life.
-Mistletoe had always been regarded as the sacred plant of the ancient druids and its use to decorate homes for Christmas carries on to modern days.
+It’s time to go through some fun Christmas traditions in Wales.
+In the days before Christmas, it was always customary to decorate your house with mistletoe and holly throughout Pembrokeshire, Ceredigion and Carmarthenshire.
+Mistletoe was supposed to protect the family from evil, while holly was considered to be a symbol of eternal life.
+Mistletoe was regarded as the sacred plant of the ancient druids and is now used to decorate for Christmas.

 Another Welsh custom is ‘Plygain,’ which is thought to be derived from ‘carols dawn’.
 Plygain is an early service in either church or chapel, sometimes beginning as early as three in the morning, at this service men – only men, never women – would sing Christmas carols for three or four hours, unaccompanied and in three or four part harmony.